OWASP/Top10/2021/docs/translation_de/A01_2021-Broken_Access_Control.de.md

 ---
 source: "https://owasp.org/Top10/A01_2021-Broken_Access_Control/“
-title: 	"A01:2021 – Defekte Zugangskontrolle“
+title: 	"A01:2021 – Fehler in der Zugriffskontrolle“
 id: 	"A01:2021“
 lang:   "de"
 ---